Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in 2H-NbS2 flakes: Discussion

-Equipped with the thickness dependence data, it is helpful to draw a quantitative comparison between orbital FFLO states in different TMDC materials to highlight the key properties that may dominate the interplay between different unconventional superconducting state.
-We summarize the tricritical points of NbS\textsubscript{2}, NbSe\textsubscript{2}\cite{WZY2023} and Li-intercalated MoS\textsubscript{2}\cite{ZDK2023} in Fig.\ref{fig4}.
+Equipped with the thickness dependence data, it is helpful to draw a quantitative comparison between orbital FFLO states in different TMDC materials to highlight the key properties that may determine the formation of orbital FFLO state.
+We summarize the tricritical points of NbS\textsubscript{2}, NbSe\textsubscript{2}\cite{WZY2023} and Li-intercalated MoS\textsubscript{2}\cite{ZDK2023} in Fig.\ref{fig5}.
 It is interesting to note that $T^{\ast}/T_{c0}$ distributes within a narrow window while $B^{\ast}/B_{p}$ spans in a large range.
-Since NbS\textsubscript{2} and NbSe\textsubscript{2} are operated in the absence of intercalation whereas the formation of orbital FFLO in MoS\textsubscript{2} depends on intercalation, it is expedient to focus on the difference between NbS\textsubscript{2} and NbSe\textsubscript{2} in this work while leave a more comprehensive discussion to future.
+Since NbS\textsubscript{2} and NbSe\textsubscript{2} are operated in the absence of intercalation whereas the formation of orbital FFLO in MoS\textsubscript{2} depends on intercalation, it is expedient to focus on the difference between NbS\textsubscript{2} and NbSe\textsubscript{2} in this work.
 Then, it is recognized that $B^{\ast}/B_{p}$ is systemically smaller and $T^{\ast}/T_{c0}$ is consistently larger in NbS\textsubscript{2} flake compared to its NbSe\textsubscript{2} counterpart with similar thickness.
-Within the framework of the effective bilayer model of orbital FFLO state $B^{\ast}\propto\sqrt{J}$ for TMDC flakes with similar flake thickness\cite{Y2023}, with $J$ quantifies interlayer coupling, hence the results immediately imply that interlayer coupling should be smaller in NbS\textsubscript{2} than that in NbSe\textsubscript{2}, naturally arising from the fact out-of-plane aniostropy in NbS\textsubscript{2} is considerably larger in comparison with NbSe\textsubscript{2} and will suppress interlayer coupling\cite{CCC2022}.
-Interestingly, the weak interlayer coupling in NbS\textsubscript{2} is also vital for the stabilization of Zeeman FFLO in NbS\textsubscript{2} bulk, whereas the strong interlayer coupling in NbSe\textsubscript{2} bulk prefers standard pairing\cite{CCC2022}.
+Within the framework of the effective bilayer model of orbital FFLO state, $B^{\ast}\propto\sqrt{J}$ for TMDC flakes with similar flake thickness\cite{Y2023}, with $J$ denotes interlayer Josephson coupling.
+Hence the results immediately imply that $J$ should be smaller in NbS\textsubscript{2} than that in NbSe\textsubscript{2}, naturally arising from the fact out-of-plane aniostropy in NbS\textsubscript{2} is considerably larger in comparison with NbSe\textsubscript{2} and will suppress $J$ \cite{CCC2022}.
+Interestingly, the weak $J$ in NbS\textsubscript{2} is also vital for the stabilization of Zeeman FFLO in NbS\textsubscript{2} bulk, while the stronger $J$ in NbSe\textsubscript{2} bulk either prefers zero-momentum pairing\cite{CCC2022} or orbital FFLO state\cite{CTK2024}.